 ✓ Get this card if

-You're a frequent traveler who will use the lounge access, will capture the dining and travel credits, and wants the best trip insurance available on a consumer card.
+You're a frequent traveler who will use the lounge access, will capture the travel credit plus several lifestyle credits, and wants strong trip protections.

 ✗ Skip if

-The $6,000 spend requirement in 3 months is a stretch for you, or you already have the Preferred and are happy with it; you can't hold both Sapphires simultaneously.
+The $795 annual fee is hard to justify, the $6,000 spend requirement in 3 months is a stretch, or you already have the Preferred and do not need premium lounges and credits.

 Best lounge network · Best luxury status · Most complex credits